 Kristal C. Owens

 Faculty, Psychology and Counseling Program

-Dr. Owens Gayle, a certified parent and marriage trainer and licensed practitioner, holds doctorates in Pastoral Care and Counseling and Psychology.
+Dr. Owens, a certified parent and marriage trainer and licensed practitioner, holds doctorates in Pastoral Care and Counseling and Psychology.
 In addition to her work at Goddard College, Dr. Owens teaches graduate courses in counseling and psychology for Bowie State University and Yonsei University (Seoul, Korea).
 She integrates naturopathy and personal training approaches in her life and work.
 After completing mediation certification training, Dr. Owens offers conflict resolution and mediation programming to schools and communities in the Washington Metropolitan area.

 DMin, Pastoral Care and Counseling, Howard University

 BA, Religion and Philosophy, Virginia Union University

 - Integrated and Holistic Services for Children